8 min read

 The tool showed the median price of a comp set and only the lowest available rate (LAR).

 Market Intelligence shows a clear comparison to each competitor's rate and the median.
-It's possible to see LAR or focus on either BAR (Best Available Rate) or APR (Advanced Purchase Rate).
+Hoteliers can focus on rates displayed as:

 From a drop-down menu, it was possible to filter by one individual room type at a time.